MaWe88/CYD-External-Display-for-Bitaxe/README.md

   - Set PSRAM to `Enabled` and Partition Scheme to `Minimal SPIFFS`.
 - **Display Issues**:
   - if your Display looks all scrambled up, search with Crtl + F for rotation and replace the 2 with 1 or 3.
 Some CYD use a different screen rotation.
+  - if your Display is inverted (blue), open the User_Setup.h with editor and search for #define TFT_RGB_ORDER TFT_RGB and change it to TFT_BGR.
 - **Issues**:
   - BTC Price and Diff starting to update after one minute after a restart (fallback used before that) (fixed with 1.1)
   - Blk/Yr uses a fallback Networkhashrate (working on API) (added with 1.1)